Weed Vs. Alcohol: Which Is The Better Vice For Parents?

 Some experts recommend that people grappling with an alcohol addiction move to marijuana as a substitute.
 The same is not true the other way around.
 “I have never heard anyone suggest that alcohol might be a substitute medication for another drug,” Subbaraman says.

 Drinking, especially long-term or heavy drinking, can mess with the brain, leading to learning and memory problems and increase the risk of anxiety and depression.
 Heavy drinking may cause Wernicke-Korsakoff syndrome, a brain disorder with symptoms such as amnesia, confusion, and hallucinations.
 Alcohol can also directly damage brain cells, but most resulting cognitive impairments are reversible after a year of sobriety.

 Once again, the data regarding your brain on weed is lacking.
 There is some evidence that cannabis can trigger the onset of schizophrenia in some people, especially those with a family history of the condition.
 Using marijuana near-daily and in high doses occasionally leads to anxiety and paranoia, according to the CDC.
 People who use weed long-term are also more likely to develop social anxiety than those who abstain.
-Whether weed changes the brain itself — and whether that has any effect on day-to-day life — is understudied, and results are conflicting for adults.
+What weed does to your brain — and whether that has any effect on day-to-day life — is understudied, and results are conflicting for adults.